 All children become “sons and daughters of the commandment” upon turning thirteen.
 At Temple Beth Ami, our children are eligible to be called to the Torah as a Bar/Bat Mitzvah on or after his/her thirteenth birthday, according to the secular calendar.
 Although most families choose to celebrate this occasion publicly at a service in the Temple, it is not mandatory to do so.
 Some families choose to mark this step in their child’s Jewish education with a trip to Israel and a Bar/Bat Mitzvah ceremony there.
 How and where you celebrate this milestone is up to each individual family; the Rabbis or Cantor will be happy to discuss this with you and assist you with your preparations.

-In order to begin tutoring for Bar/Bat Mitzvah, each child must have successfully completed four years of Hebrew study, must be attending religious school, and must continue in religious school through eighth grade.
+In order to begin tutoring for Bar/Bat Mitzvah, each child must have successfully completed four years of Hebrew study, must be attending Machane TBA (religious school), and is expected to attend Machane TBA through eighth grade.